-Air conditioners are often placed on concrete pads.
-As time passes, the pad could crack, shift or sink.
-This can cause breakdowns and even premature replacement.
-Let’s go over some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.
+Air conditioners are typically installed on concrete pads.
+Over time, the pad could crack, shift or sink.
+This can cause breakdowns and even premature failure.
+Let’s review some of the issues that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor

 Your air conditioner’s compressor is a critical part.
 As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
 Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.

 The compressor relies on oil to run properly.
 If your air conditioner isn’t level, its oil could be distributed unevenly.

 This can cause: